isomerpages/moe-jurongsec/_jss/Confident Person.md

 permalink: /jss/confident-person/
 description: ""
 ---
+#### A confident person has moral courage, is adaptable to change, communicates effectively, and pursues excellence.

 A JSS student becomes a confident person through active participation in programmes / activities such as:

 1. Leadership Roles